In today’s delicate economic climate, a career break might feel like a career breaker, but here are four reasons why it could be good for all involved

 “My stress levels have evaporated,” says Frankie Flower, who has just quit her London job at a corporate firm to train as a ski instructor in British Colombia.

 “The commute and office are so beautiful that they completely clear my mind and help me focus on the here and now.
 Going back to ski school is making my brain work in a different way, also – it’s like going back to school, only my skis are my desk and my poles, my pen.

 Read more: 6 of the best hotels with statement pools

 “I’ve already met many new people, of all ages and from many walks of life,” she adds.
 “I think I’ve made more connections this year than I have in the last 10.
 I’ve also found a new appreciation for time and breathing.
-Simple, but apparently I wasn’t doing it properly back home!”
+Simple, but apparently I wasn’t doing it properly back home!

-Launch a new career
+A career break could launch a new career

 “More and more people are going freelance, developing portfolio careers and generally blending personal and professional lives,” says Corinne Mills, author of Career Coach, and managing director at Personal Career Management..

 Tap into this trend by test-driving more flexible work methods that suit you, whether that’s remote working from a cooperative digital space in Bali, or taking up contract projects to try new skills in-between your travels.

 “Many people who take time out don’t end up going back,” says Corinne.
 “Once they’re on the break, and with distance, it drives home the inkling that they’re not happy and want to do something else.
 Just taking that leap is enough to lead to a bigger change.”

 … taking a career break can be scary – so, here’s one last thought from Teha.